 Our study will accomplish these aims through a multi-site, mixed-methods, longitudinal study of women who are recruited during pregnancy (i.e., visible sexual minority, invisible sexual minority, and heterosexual women).
 The findings will have implications for policy development and service delivery to visible and invisible sexual minority mothers.

-For a recent article (5/8/13) in GoLocalWorcester about the study, click here.
+For an article (5/8/13) in GoLocalWorcester about the study, click here.